YuiByte/Thermometer-Reverse-Engineering/README.md

-# Thermometer-Reverse-Engineering
-Here is a reverse engineering of an Aliexpress Thermometer 🌡️

-# REVERSE ENGINEERING TEMPERATURE & HUMIDITY SENSOR
+# REVERSE ENGINEERING TEMPERATURE & HUMIDITY SENSOR 🌡️
 ###### by YuiByte, Roméo, Mathieu, Florent

 #### Here is some Pictures of the Package of the [Aliexpress Thermometer](https://fr.aliexpress.com/item/1005006534648116.html), PCB, App..